fuglaro/Thumby-Website/docs/Blockly/Drawing-And-Dynamics.md

 ### Transparency By Mask

-For the "**bird**" Sprite, it would be nice if it had a thin black border around it make it easier to see if its edges are over something like the border.
+For the "**bird**" Sprite, it would be nice if it had a thin black border around it to make it easier to see if its edges are over something like the border.
 We don't want the full Sprite rectangle, just a thin border.
 So we want white, black, and also transparent pixels.

 For this, we will use a Sprite Mask.

-A Sprite Mask controls the drawing of another Sprite by having white pixels indicate that the same pixel in the other Sprite should be drawn.
+A Sprite Mask controls the drawing of another Sprite by having white pixels indicate that the same pixel in the main Sprite should be drawn.

 So we are going to need a Sprite Mask for the bird.
 This will be similar to the "**bird**" Sprite but with the eye filled in white and extra pixels around it also filled white, so they get drawn.
 To match with the bird, this Sprite will also have 2 frames.